sander/hierarchical-deterministic-keys/draft-dijkhuis-cfrg-hdkeys.md

 ## The HDK-Export-Blinding-Factor function

 When presenting multiple documents, a reader could require a proof that multiple keys are associated to a single device.
-Several protocols for a cryptographic proof of association are possible.
+Several protocols for a cryptographic proof of association are possible, such as [Verheul2024].

 For example, a solution instance could prove that two elliptic curve keys `B1 = [bf1]D` and `B2 = [bf2]D`, where `bf1` and `bf2` are multiplicative blinding factors for a common device public key `D`, are associated using a zero-knowledge protocol.
 In this protocol, the solution instance proves that they know the discrete logarithm of `B2 = [bf2/bf1]B1` with respect to generator `B1`.